Optimizing PHP Application Concurrency

 manually to a lower value.

-In many cases, it may be desirable to have a lower memory limit to achieve higher concurrency, and using ini_set()
+In many cases, it can be desirable to have a lower memory limit to achieve higher concurrency.
+Use ini_set()

-to dynamically set a higher limit at runtime for only the few code paths in your application that temporarily require a higher memory limit.
+to dynamically set a higher limit at runtime for only the few code paths in your application that temporarily require a higher memory limit in this case.

 The default memory limit of 128 MB in PHP is a conservative default intended to give enough “breathing room” for virtually any kind of application.
-It is likely that your code does not consume that much memory during a request, so lowering the limit is a great way of optimizing your application performance.
+It’s likely that your code doesn’t consume that much memory during a request, so lowering the limit is a great way of optimizing your application performance.

 .

-Another quick and easy approach is lowering the memory limit configured in PHP in subsequent steps (of e.g. 16 MB) until you start getting “memory limit exceeded” error messages.
-A limit of 64 MB is often a safe bet and will result in twice as many worker processes compared to the default configuration.
+Another approach is lowering the memory limit configured in PHP in subsequent steps, for example, increments of 16 MB, until you start getting “memory limit exceeded” error messages.
+A limit of 64 MB is often safe and results in twice as many worker processes compared to the default configuration.

 , siege